parula-app/assistant/app/README.md

 Contains the built-in voice apps.

-They are implemented in JavaScript and run in the same node process as Pia.
+They are implemented in JavaScript and run in the same node process as Parula.
 So, please don't crash or leak ;-) .

 The main class must be in a file with the same name as the directory,